About Luciano Pavarotti

 - Pavarotti was named MusiCares Person of the Year in 1998.
 The annual gala raises funds for MusiCares, which provides services and resources that cover a wide range of financial, medical and personal emergencies for music people.
 That same year he was honored with a GRAMMY Legend Award.

-All GRAMMY Awards and Nominations for Luciano Pavarotti
+Nominations for Luciano Pavarotti